-- Monitor any situation that may warrant a school cancellation decision maker/team. - Make determination decision maker. - Contact local media. - Early dismissal - Monitor situation decision maker/team. - If conditions warrant, close school decision maker. - Contact Transportation Supervisor to arrange transportation. - Contact local media to inform parents of early dismissal Incident Reporting Form - Set up an information center so that parents may make inquiries as to the situation. - Retain appropriate district personnel until all students have been returned home. - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - Determine the level of threat Superintendent/Designee. - Contact Transportation Supervisor to arrange transportation Designee. - Clear all evacuation routes and sites prior to evacuation. - Evacuate all staff and students to pre-arranged evacuation sites. - Account for all student and staff population.
-Report any missing staff or students to the Building Principal. - Make determination regarding early dismissal Designee. - If determination was made to dismiss early, contact local media to inform parents of early dismissal Incident Reporting Form. - Ensure adult supervision or continued school supervision/security. - Set up an information center so that parents may make inquiries as to the situation. - Retain appropriate district personnel until all students have been returned home. - Sheltering sites (internal and external) - Determine the level of threat Superintendent/Incident Commander/Designee. - Determine location of sheltering depending on the nature of the incident. - Account for all students and staff.
-Report any missing staff or students to designee. - Determine other occupants in the building. - Make appropriate arrangements for human needs. - Take appropriate safety precautions. - Establish a public information officer to provide information and current status of the situation to parents and other inquiring parties. - Retain appropriate district personnel until all students have been returned home.
+- School cancellation - o Monitor any situation that may warrant a school cancellation decision maker/team. - o Make determination decision-maker. - Contact local media. - Early dismissal - o Monitor situation decision maker/team. - o If conditions warrant, close school decision-maker. - o Contact the Transportation Supervisor to arrange transportation. - o Contact local media to inform parents of early dismissal- Incident Reporting Form. - o Set up an information center so that parents may make inquiries as to the situation. - o Retain appropriate district personnel until all students have been returned home. - Evacuation (before, during, and after school hours, including security during evacuation and evacuation routes) - o Determine the level of threat Superintendent/Designee. - Contact Transportation Supervisor to arrange transportation Designee. - o Clear all evacuation routes and sites prior to evacuation. - o Evacuate all staff and students to pre-arranged evacuation sites. - Account for all student and staff populations.
+Report any missing staff or students to the Building Principal. - o Make a determination regarding early dismissal Designee. - o If the determination was made to dismiss early, contact local media to inform parents of early dismissal Incident Reporting Form. - o Ensure adult supervision or continued school supervision/security. - o Set up an information center so that parents may make inquiries as to the situation. - o Retain appropriate district personnel until all students have been returned home.

+- Sheltering sites (internal and external) - o Determine the level of threat Superintendent/Incident Commander/Designee. - o Determine the location of sheltering depending on the nature of the incident. - o Account for all students and staff.
+Report any missing staff or students to the designer. - o Determine other occupants in the building. - o Make appropriate arrangements for human needs. - o Take appropriate safety precautions. - o Establish a public information officer to provide information and the current status of the situation to parents and other inquiring parties. - o Retain appropriate district personnel until all students have been returned home.